conversationai/perspectiveapi/model_cards/README.md

 in *[Model Cards for Model Reporting](https://dl.acm.org/citation.cfm?id=3287596)* by M. Mitchell et al.

-See our TOXICITY model card [here](English/toxicity.md).
+See our TOXICITY model card [here](English/toxicity.md) and our [model card blog post](https://medium.com/the-false-positive/increasing-transparency-in-machine-learning-models-311ee08ca58a) for more information.
 More model cards to come!